f5devcentral/access-solutions/solution15/solution.rst

-Solution15: Per-Request Policy using Internal Federated and Azure AD SAML IdP
+Solution15: IdP Chaining to AzureAD using Per-Request Policy
 ======================================================================================
 .. _solution15:
-This solution documents all the necessary pieces required to create a Per-Request Access and Federation Policies
+This solution documents all the necessary pieces required to demonstrate IDP Chaining

-Keywords: SAML, PRP, Azure

-DC: single, multi

 URL